Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Background and analysis methods

 where $\hat{\sigma}_x^{(k)}$, $\hat{\sigma}_y^{(k)}$ and $\hat{\sigma}_z^{(k)}$ are the standard Pauli matrices for qubit $k$.
-The three parameters $\delta x_k$, $\delta y_k$ and $\delta z_k$ can then be treated as the $u_k(j)$ parameters in the GRAPE algorithm, with corresponding control Hamiltonians (i.e. $\hat{H}_k$) $\hat{\sigma}_x^{(k)}$, $\hat{\sigma}_y^{(k)}$ and $\hat{\sigma}_z^{(k)}$.
+The three parameters $\delta x_k$, $\delta y_k$ and $\delta z_k$ can then be treated as the $u_k(j)$ parameters in the GRAPE algorithm, with corresponding control Hamiltonians (i.e.~$\hat{H}_k$) $\hat{\sigma}_x^{(k)}$, $\hat{\sigma}_y^{(k)}$ and $\hat{\sigma}_z^{(k)}$.
 Once the derivatives and gradient of $F$ are evaluated, each small rotation $R(\delta x_k, \delta y_k, \delta z_k)$ is determined and multiplied by the single-qubit rotation preceding it.
 As a result, the single-qubit rotations in the gate sequence are updated and the fidelity is slightly increased.
 The process is repeated a large number of iterations to obtain the maximum achievable fidelity.
 It is worth mentioning here that our approach can be thought of as taking each step in the quantum circuit and treating it as a time step in the GRAPE algorithm, although there is no time variable in the gate decomposition problem (apart from the time ordering of the single- and two-qubit gates in the quantum circuit).
 In other words, our calculations give the optimal single-qubit rotations but not the time needed to implement these rotations in a certain physical system.

 As explained above, we systematically go over all possible gate configurations for a given number of CNOT gates.
 For each configuration, we start by randomly generating single qubit rotations.
-Then we calculate the derivatives of the fidelity for all the possible variations in the single-qubit rotations and update these rotations.
+Then we use the GRAPE algorithm to update these rotations.
 As a general rule, we run $10^3$ optimization iterations for each situation under consideration, and we add more iterations if we determine that it is needed to reduce numerical errors or if there are discernible fluctuations in the results indicating slow convergence.